 Specialist Support - Level 4

-Children who are considered to have been harmed or are likely to suffer significant harm as a result of abuse or neglect / removal from home / or will suffer serious lasting impairment without the intervention of local authority statutory services under high level concern Child in Need (CIN) or high-risk Child Protection (CP) Services and Specialist Youth Justice work.
+Children who are considered to have been harmed or are likely to suffer significant harm as a result of abuse, neglect, removal from home, or will suffer serious lasting impairment without the intervention of local authority statutory services under high level concern Child in Need (CIN) or high-risk child protection services and specialist justice youth work.
 Children whose disability affects all aspects of development.